Denyss-stack/DynamicSignalwithTomography/README.md

 # DynamicSignalwithTomography
 Easy way to make different tompgraphy switching signals.
-In these repository you can see two videos with how this program works and two types of tomography
+In these repository you can see two videos with how this program works and two types of tomography.